Skip to main content

 Philadelphia Museum of Art Energy Project

-The most recent energy performance contract is with the Philadelphia Museum of Art.
-Energy conservation measures, such as lighting upgrades and building controls, are part of the Museum’s core project.
-The savings from the energy improvements will cover the cost of the $11.3 million project.
+In 2019, the Division of Energy and Climate Solutions completed an energy performance contract in partnership with the Philadelphia Museum of Art.
+Energy conservation measures like LED lighting upgrades and building controls were part of the Museum’s core project.

 Results

-EESF/GSF investments have saved over $2 million in energy costs over the life of the program.
+EIEF/GSF investments have saved over $5 million in energy costs over the life of the program.